Robert J. Coyle: Early life

 Robert Coyle was born on September 23, 1964, in Brooklyn, New York to Robert and Kathryn Coyle.
 Robert Coyle attended Saint Edward the Confessor Elementary School, in Syosset, New York.
 In 1982, he completed high school at Saint Mary’s Boys High School in Manhasset, New York.

 Coyle then entered Fordham University in New York City, where he received a Bachelor of Arts degree in economics in 1986.
 Coyle then enlisted in the US Navy, where he was commissioned an ensign on June 3, 1988.
-He left the Navy in 1991, butt remained in the US Naval Reserve.
+He left the Navy in 1991, but remained in the US Naval Reserve.
 That same year, deciding to become a priest, Coyle entered Seminary of the Immaculate Conception in Huntington, New York, receiving a Master of Divinity degree in 1991.

 Priest and US Navy chaplain

 Coyle was ordained a priest at Saint Agnes Cathedral in Rockville on May 25, 1991, for the Diocese of Rockville Centre by John R. McGann.
 After his 1991 ordination, the diocese assigned Coyle as associate pastor at Saint Dominic Church in Oyster Bay, New York.
 Five years later, in 1996, the diocese transferred him to serve as associate pastor at Saint Patrick’s Church in Glen Cove, New York.

 The Navy called Coyle to active duty in the US Navy Chaplain Corps in 1999.
 Over the next ten years, Coyle had the following postings in the Navy: